allenday/docstore-manager/cline_docs/activeContext.md

 - The docstore-manager project provides full lifecycle management of document store databases (Solr and Qdrant)
 - Target users are SRE and developers in information retrieval, data analytics, and AI sectors
-- Key failing tests identified:
+- All tests now pass successfully:
-  - Collection info formatting issues (`TypeError: 'str' object is not a mapping`)
-  - CLI testing context problems (`RuntimeError: There is no active click context`)
-  - Parameter validation in the get_documents function
-  - CollectionConfig validation errors (16 errors in `test_qdrant_cli.py`)
+  - Regular tests: 373 passed, 6 skipped
+  - Integration tests: 2 passed
 - Documentation needs significant improvement:
-  - README currently refers to "Qdrant Manager" instead of "docstore-manager"
+  - README has been updated to reflect "docstore-manager" instead of "Qdrant Manager"
-  - Docstrings need to be added/improved for all public APIs
+  - Docstrings have been added to all public APIs in the Qdrant module
   - Usage examples needed for both Qdrant and Solr
 - Some placeholders ('p', 's', 'S') still exist in docstore-manager_module.md and module_relationship_tracker.md
 - Git workflow practices established: